Migueldsc12/Migueldsc12/README.md

 - 🔭 I’m currently studying Software enginneer at Simon Bolivar University.

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Angular and MongoDB

 - 👀 I’m interested in a lot of programming lenguages, Cyber Security and I.A